UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 ### Activity 0
 Buddy's name： Jingyi Bi
 ### Activity 1
 I added multiple Locators, when I ran the game and pressed the space bar, only one Locator would remain while the others would be destroyed.
+Because Locator class implements the Singleton design pattern.